Watch This Space: Securing Satellite Communication through Resilient Transmitter Fingerprinting: Future Work

 Our research has revealed several promising avenues of future research.
 Firstly, it is likely that better performance can be achieved through fine-tuning and a larger dataset, using the same base model architecture as \sysname{}.
 In particular, a dataset collected using multiple receiver configurations would likely produce a system that transfers more readily to different ground systems.

 Alongside collecting additional data, it will also be useful to implement some of the other evaluation techniques, particularly in assessing the extent to which a trained system can be transferred to another constellation, and what degree of retraining is required.
 Furthermore, it would be particularly beneficial to standardize the other analyses such that they could be applied to other fingerprinting techniques.
 We currently have no method of empirically comparing fingerprinting techniques to each other in terms of their security properties -- a standard suite of tests would remedy this.
+We consider a comparison between fingerprinting systems to be out of scope for this paper, as each fingerprinting technique relies on different kinds of data.
+For example, PAST-AI uses full messages rather than just message headers~\cite{oligeriPASTAI2020}, and transient fingerprinting requires precise transient synchronization.

 Another promising area of research would be to assess the effectiveness of fingerprinting in conjunction with other methods of spoofing detection, such as assessing SNR or distortion.
 Multiple fingerprinting methods could also be used in concert, providing even greater effectiveness than any model alone.
 However, some methods are likely to learn the same characteristics as each other (providing no mutual benefit), so a full analysis is needed in order to understand which methods are effective together.